 The Council's Risk Management Policy, Strategy and Framework are reviewed every three years to ensure they remain up to date and fit for purpose.
-The updated documents were considered by Leadership Group and resulted in a number of further updates to the Draft Risk Management Policy, Strategy and Framework.
+The review was conducted in the autumn of 2023 and resulted in a suite of updated risk management documents.